Offshore Gambling from the U.S. Legal?

 In addition to the federal laws that govern illegal gambling, states also have their own regulatory regimes that address gambling within their borders.
 In the past, states had also attempted to take legal action with regard to online gambling.
 For example, Minnesota had attempted to force internet service providers to block access to offshore gambling websites for state residents before being forced to back down in the wake of a lawsuit.
 Other states took action against daily fantasy sports operators, often forcing the operators out of the state unless legalization occurred.

-Now that online gambling is legal in some states, those states have a motive to curtail offshore betting that occur in those states.
+Now that online gambling is legal in some states, those states have a motive to curtail offshore betting that occurs in those states.
 With states receiving a cut of online gambling through taxes and licensing fees, gambling that occurs offshore cuts the state out of a valuable revenue source.
 Some states have taken measures against offshore betting.
 For example, Nevada law contains a “bad actor” clause that prevents those that have previously engaged in bad conduct from obtaining a license in the state.
 As a result, PokerStars is unable to obtain a Nevada license because of its prior illegal activities.
 New Jersey is also taking action to crack down on the operations of sites such as Bovada.
 New Jersey intends to deny or revoke licenses of those licensees who have connections with offshore gaming.

-It is usually states that have established gambling presences that are the most aggressive against offshore operators.
+It is usually stated that have established gambling presences that are the most aggressive against offshore operators.
 New Jersey has been at the forefront of enforcement efforts against offshore betting.
 Now, in addition to enhanced enforcement efforts from the states, offshore operators will now be facing competition from licensed and regulated domestic casinos.

 In any event, states have undertaken efforts to ensure that those playing its own games are located within its borders.
 All states that have legalized online betting have done so with the limitation that players must be physically located within the state at the time that they place a wager.
 One cannot bet on a Delaware contest when located in New Jersey and vice versa.